 As the paint dried I went back over the pumpkin with a small brush to paint in details.
 Be careful not to muddy the paint.
 I change the water and rinse the brushes frequently.

 After a while, I have to walk away and then look at the piece with fresh eyes.
 So going back to it I added some darker highlights.

 I hope you will join me in creating a shiplap pumpkin.
 It really is an easy project that will bring a little bit of autumn into your house.
-I think I am going to go back and get the leaf and try that on a pallet.
+I went back and got the leaf but I have a whole different plan for what I am going to do with it.
+Check back soon.

 This post contains some affiliate links